shantel-martinez/shantel-martinez.github.io/index.md

 Welcome to my hub of wheat science resources, links to presentations, CV, and basic info on all the ways to contact me.

 **Hope you all are enjoying the ASA/CSSA/SSSA International Meeting.
-Find my contact information at the bottomw of the page.
 Follow the links for my [poster](https://github.com/shantel-martinez/shantel-martinez.github.io/blob/master/Presentations/SMartinez_CayugaMapping_v7.pdf) and current/previous [talks](./talks.html).**
-More resources below:
+More resources & my contact info below:

 -------